-Consumables: Tools:
+Resources

-plain paper, coloured gummed paper; scissors, wet sponge.
+Consumables: plain paper, coloured gummed paper;

+Tools: scissors, wet sponge.

+Health and safety check

 Discuss the hazards and risks involved in using scissors and gummed paper and how these can be controlled by being careful.

+suggested timing 60 mins
-6 + 7 the big task: designing and making a party hat

-Explain to the class that now each one of them is going to use all that they have learned to design and make a paper party hat for the class party, either for themselves or a friend in the class.
-Remind them that they thought about this at the beginning in terms of:

-- the reason for the party; - a hat that matches the reason for the party.
+the big task: designing and making a party hat Teacher input Explain to the class that now each one of them is going to use all that they have learned to design and make a paper party hat for the class party, either for themselves or a friend in the class.
+Remind them that they thought about this at the beginning in terms of: - the reason for the party; - a hat that matches the reason for the party.
 And that now they have to make firm decisions.

-Each child should produce a specification.
+Pupil activity Each child should produce a specification.
 You may wish to use the ready-to-copy 'Party hat specification' sheet for some children.

-Remind the class of the following points.

-- They should start by making the simple headpiece. - They can use the display from Session 2 to remind them how to do this. - They use the template from Session 3 to draw out the shape they need for the hat.
+Teacher input Remind the class of the following points. - They should start by making the simple headpiece. - They can use the display from Session 2 to remind them how to do this. - They use the template from Session 3 to draw out the shape they need for the hat.
 If they use folded paper they need mark out and cut only once.
+They will need to decorate these shapes BEFORE they attach them to the headpiece.
+They can use the displays from Sessions 4 and 5 for inspiration.
+They will need to work out how to attach the shapes to the headpiece so that they form a hat.
+Pupil activity Each child should try to make a party hat that meets this specification.
+When they have completed the party hats each child should ask another child to look at the hat to see if it meets the specification.
+Each child should then make a record of this evaluation.
+You may wish to use the

+Resources

-Stimulus: templates from Session 3; Consumables: 'Party hat specification', 'Party hat evaluation', potatoes, paint (poster or powder) paper, old newspapers to work on, coloured gummed paper, adhesive tape, PVA glue, staples; Tools: pencils, scissors, school canteen dinner knives, dishes for mixing paint, brushes, stapler, glue-sticks, wet sponge.
+Stimulus: templates from Session 3;

+Consumables: 'Party hat specification', 'Party hat evaluation', potatoes, paint (poster or

+powder) paper, old newspapers to work on, coloured gummed paper, adhesive

+tape, PVA glue, staples;

+Tools: pencils, scissors, school canteen dinner knives, dishes for mixing paint, brushes,

+stapler, glue-sticks, wet sponge.

+Health and safety check

 Revisit the discussion about controlling risks when using scissors, staplers, knives, paint and gummed paper.

+suggested timing

+up to 2 hr as 30- or 60-min lessons